ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ***Return to BED_UCSC_GRSet.R***

 ### Step 2.4.
 Calculate statistical power to filter genotype data
-Calculate the statistical power of your data and decide the MAF to filter genotype, but you will need to change some parameters depending on your data: \
+Calculate the statistical power of your data and decide the MAF to filter genotype, but you will need to change some parameters depending on your statistics: \
 [power.R](https://github.com/ariadnacilleros/Cis-eQTL-mapping-protocol-for-methylome/blob/main/power.R)

 Filter VCF by the MAF selected by you from the power.pdf plot.
 For example, in our case we choose 8% of MAF: \